microsoft/fast/packages/web-components/fast-foundation/docs/integrations/webpack.md

 ## Adding Configuration and Source

-Now that we've got our basic package and dependencies setup, let's create some source files and get things configured.
+Now that we've got our basic package and dependencies set up, let's create some source files and get things configured.
 Since we're going to be writing a bit of code, now is a great time to involve a code editor in the process.
 If you're looking for a great editor for TypeScript and front-end in general, we highly recommend [VS Code](https://code.visualstudio.com/).

 Open the `fast-webpack` folder in your favorite editor.
 You should see your `package.json` along with a `package-lock.json` and a `node_modules` folder.